puppetlabs/puppetlabs-peadm/documentation/install_and_configure_without_ha.md

 2. Install Bolt on a jumphost.
 This can be the master, or any other system.
 3. Download or git clone the pe\_xl module and put it somewhere on the jumphost, e.g. ~/modules/pe\_xl.
 4. Create an inventory file with connection information.
 An example is included below.
 5. Create a parameters file.
 An example is included below.
-Note the addition of the "ha" parameter with a value of "false", and the omission of the "replica" roles.
+Note the omission of the `master_replica_host` and `puppetdb_database_replica_host` parameters.
 6. Run the pe\_xl plan with the inputs created.
 Example:
 ```
         bolt plan run pe_xl \